stratosphereips/NetSecGame/README.md

 ## Dependencies
 To run this code you need an environment and access to cyst code.
+However, the venv needs to be created for your own user

+- If you don't have your environment

+    python -m venv ai-dojo-venv-<yourusername>

 - The environment can be activated with

-    source ai-dojo-venv/bin/activate
+    source ai-dojo-venv<yourusername>/bin/activate

 - Cyst libraries are installed in